Building Production-Ready Apps With Next.js: The Architecture Shift

 export default nextConfig;

-This tells Next.js to trace your imports and copy only the files you actually use into a .next/standalone directory.
-Without this, you end up shipping the entire node_modules folder in your Docker image, which bloats it from maybe 150MB to over a gigabyte.
+This tells Next.js to trace imports and copy only the files actually used into .next/standalone.
+Without it, the entire node_modules ships in your Docker image โ bloating from maybe 150MB to over a gigabyte.

 FROM node:20-alpine AS builder